This is where all 50 states stand on reopening - Local News 8

 Oklahoma

+Gov. Kevin Stitt said on April 15 that he is working on a plan to reopen the state’s economy, possibly as early as April 30.

-Oklahoma Gov. Kevin Stitt has issued a statewide “Safer at Home” order for adults over the age of 65 and other vulnerable residents until April 30.
+At the same time, Stitt extended Oklahoma’s “Safer at Home” order for adults over the age of 65 and other vulnerable residents until May 6.
+Elective surgeries will be allowed to resume on April 24.

-Stitt said the state would have to ease into reopening the economy.
+Stitt has said the state would have to ease into reopening its economy.

+“We’re doing this with the guidance of the experts, being data driven… based on what’s happening in Oklahoma, not what’s going on in a different state or different city,” Stitt said.

 Oregon

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.